mssandeepkamath/women-in-cloud-rvce-api/src/main/java/com/workspace/management/restfulapi_workspace_management/Controller/Reference.md

 /projects : To get list of all projects
 /internships : To get list of all internships /workshops : To get list of all workshops
-/seminars : To get list of all seminars /student-chapter : To get student chapter
+/events : To get list of all events
+/student-chapter : To get student chapter